artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

 b.
 Repeat the analysis from *item a*, now enabling superscalar execution.

+*Nota de configuración:* The presentation provided above ([here](https://drive.google.com/file/d/1rSlwCzcHD4F_S4YFLCFn3L0VNXH_sv7L/view?usp=drive_link)) explained that the VeeR EH1 allows enabling/disabling features such as dual-issue (superscalar execution), branch predictor, pipelining, and the Secondary ALU through the ```mfdc``` register (CSR 0x7F9).
+Configure the processor as indicated in the presentation** (see the ```VeeR EH1 SW configuration``` table).
+In this case, make sure to enable dual-issue (do not set the disable bit) while keeping the other options as required in the exercise.

 c.
 Repeat the analysis from *item a*, starting from the configuration in *item b* and also enabling the Gshare branch predictor.

 d.
 Repeat the analysis from *item a*, starting from the configuration in *item c* and also enabling the Secondary ALU.